 30 channels (75.4 – 76.0 MHz) are available for model surface craft devices.
 These devices include any small imitation of a boat, car or vehicle for carrying people or objects, except aircraft.

-You can operate a Radio Control (R/C) Radio Service device in any place where the FCC regulates radio communications.
-An R/C device must be certified by the FCC.
+You can operate an R/C Radio Service station in any place where the FCC regulates communications, subject to certain conditions.
+An R/C station must be certified by the FCC.
 A certified R/C device has an identifying label placed on it by the manufacturer.
 Transmitters that have been certified for use in the R/C Radio Service may be found on the FCC website using the page at https://apps.fcc.gov/oetcf/eas/reports/GenericSearch.cfm.

-None of the R/C channels are assigned for the exclusive use of any entity.
+None of the R/C channels are assigned for the exclusive use of any user or station.
 You must stop operating an R/C device if the device causes interference.